2021 Maurice R. Hilleman Essay Contest: Official Rules

 VOID WHERE PROHIBITED.
 NO PURCHASE OR PAYMENT OF ANY KIND IS NECESSARY TO ENTER OR WIN THIS CONTEST.
 OPEN ONLY TO RESIDENTS OF THE 50 UNITED STATES, THE DISTRICT OF COLUMBIA AND THE U.S. TERRITORIES WHO ARE ENROLLED IN GRADES 6-12 FOR THE 2020-2021 SCHOOL YEAR.

 To enter, eligible students (see “Eligibility” section for requirements) must submit an essay entry (“Essay”) that follows the outlined Contest Submission Guidelines.
 All students entering the Contest and the parents/legal guardians of such students (collectively referred to as “Entrants” throughout, with “Entrant” referring to either the student and/or the parent/legal guardian as may be appropriate) agree to accept and be legally bound by all terms of these Official Rules and to accept and be bound by the decisions of CHOP, whose decisions are final with respect to all matters of the Contest.

 Only one entry per student is permitted.
 Entries that are incomplete, are submitted late, or otherwise do not comply with these Official Rules will not be accepted or considered.
 The Essay submitted must be original and have been written solely by the student Entrant without parent/legal guardian assistance; the Essay must not previously have been published or won any award; the Essay must not contain any material that violates or infringes upon the rights of any third party, including without limitation any copyright, trademark or rights of privacy or publicity, or that is defamatory, unlawful or in violation of or contrary to any applicable law or regulation; and the Essay must not contain any material that CHOP, in its sole discretion, deems inappropriate for public viewing.

-By entering the Contest, Entrants agree that CHOP will own and administer 100% of the copyright in all entries submitted, with the perpetual right to use such entries and that said entries are solely the work of the student Entrant for whom they are submitting an entry.
+By entering the Contest, Entrants agree that CHOP will own and administer 100% of the copyright in all entries submitted, with the perpetual right to use such entries and that said entries are solely the work of the student Entrant for whom they are submitting an entry (and not the work of a parent/legal guardian or other third party).
 CHOP may edit for grammar, modify for style only, and distribute the submitted entries with no additional notification or permission of the Entrant.